openmc-dev/openmc/docs/source/methods/depletion.rst

    other codes that use fixed Q values), or
 2. Using the ``heating`` or ``heating-local`` scores to obtain an nuclide- and energy-dependent estimate of the true heating rate.

+The method for normalization can be chosen through the ``energy_mode`` argument to the :class:`openmc.deplete.Operator` class.